robguevarra/gh-website/ProjectDocs/Build_Notes/active/dashboard-stability_phase-3_state-persistence-navigation.md

 ### State Management Between Routes (Store-Centric)
 1. **Centralized Staleness Logic**: Store actions are responsible for deciding when to fetch data based on timestamps (`lastLoadTime`) and a defined threshold.
-2. **Component Responsibility**: Components trigger data loading actions (on mount, on focus) but do not implement their own refresh or fallback logic.
+2. **Component Responsibility**: Components trigger data loading actions (on mount, on focus, **on parameter change**) but do not implement their own refresh or fallback logic.
+3. **Forcing Fetches:** When a component triggers a fetch because its input parameters (like filters or search terms) have changed, it **must** pass `force: true` to the store action to bypass the timestamp-based staleness check.
+The store action cannot inherently know if the *parameters* for the last fetch match the current ones.
-3. **Focus Listener**: Using `window.addEventListener('focus', ...)` is a simple way to trigger potential data refreshes when the user returns to the tab/application.
+4. **Focus Listener**: Using `window.addEventListener('focus', ...)` is a simple way to trigger potential data refreshes when the user returns to the tab/application (typically *without* forcing, letting the store decide based on staleness).

 ### Browser Storage Considerations
 1. **Zustand Persist**: The `persist` middleware primarily handles UI state persistence.
 Core data (`enrollments`, `progress`) is *not* persisted and must be fetched.